 Montmartre

-The view extends beyond the hill of Montmartre with the basilica of Saint-Denis, the Stade de France, the airports of Le Bourget and Charles de Gaulle.
+The view extends beyond the hill of Montmartre with the basilica of Saint-Denis, the Stade de France, and the airports of Le Bourget and Charles de Gaulle.
 In the far distance, you can also see the countryside!

 And street life in the Montparnasse district…

-From the top of the tower, the Montparnasse cemetery reveals its great size.
+From the top of the tower, the Montparnasse Cemetery reveals its great size.

 The railway lines that start from the Montparnasse Train Station lead to the French Atlantic Coast (Brittany, Poitou-Charentes, Pays de la Loire, Aquitaine) and Spain.